canonical/sample-kernels/README.md

 * **Q**: Is feature X mandatory to run Snappy Ubuntu Core?

-The following is meant to answer these questions and serve as a guide to facilitate third parties on non-Ubuntu based kernels and most likely older kernel versions (eg. 3.10, 3.14) to enable the minimum kernel requirements in order to get an introductory experience with Snappy Ubuntu Core.
+The following is meant to answer these questions and serve as a guide to facilitate third parties on non-Ubuntu based kernels and most likely stable kernel versions (eg. 3.10, 3.14) to enable the minimum kernel requirements in order to get an introductory experience with Snappy Ubuntu Core.
 This may also highlight areas where it would be expected that features/functionality would be